Suryodaya27/cineLens/README.md

 - **Task:** Build an end-to-end system that takes a movie frame + movie name, identifies the specific actors from that film's cast, describes the scene in detail, and connects detected items to purchasable products — all with real-time progress feedback.

 - **Action:** Combined YOLOv8 object detection with InsightFace face recognition and pgvector similarity search against TMDB cast embeddings.
 Added an optional local vision LLM (Ollama) for scene/clothing/object analysis with scene-context injection to correct YOLO misclassifications.
-Built SSE streaming from FastAPI through Next.js to show live pipeline progress.
+Built a Redis job queue + worker architecture so FastAPI acts as a thin gateway while a separate worker handles ML inference, with SSE streaming progress through to the browser.
+Parallelized scene analysis with cast lookup and detection to reduce wall time.

 - **Result:** Actors identified at 74–95% confidence in under 10 seconds (face matching only).
-Full vision analysis with scene descriptions, clothing details, and object analysis in 2–8 minutes on local hardware.
-Shopping recommendations via Amazon text search + SerpAPI visual search.
-All with a live progress UI instead of a blank loading screen.
+Full vision analysis in 2–8 minutes on local hardware with 10-15s saved via parallel scene analysis.
+Shopping recommendations via SerpAPI Google Shopping.
+Live progress UI with 9 streaming steps instead of a blank loading screen.

 ## Architecture